awslabs/aws-mysql-jdbc/README.md

       } catch (SQLException e) {

         // If the attempt to connect has failed MAX_RETRIES times,
-        // rollback the transaction and throw the exception to inform users of the failed connection if (retries > MAX_RETRIES) {
+        // rollback the transaction and throw the exception to inform users of the failed connection. if (retries > MAX_RETRIES) {
           conn.rollback();
           throw e;